-Athletic Training Student (ATS) - A student formally enrolled in the professional phase of the athletic training curriculum.
+Athletic Training Student (ATS): A student formally enrolled in the professional phase of the athletic training curriculum.

-Clinical Education - Clinical education represents the athletic training students' formal acquisition, practice, and evaluation of the Entry-level Athletic Training Clinical Proficiencies under the direct supervision of a preceptor.
+Clinical Education: The application of athletic training knowledge, skills, and clinical abilities on an actual patient base that is evaluated and feedback provided by a Preceptor.
+Clinical education represents the athletic training students' formal acquisition, practice, and evaluation of the Entrylevel Athletic Training Clinical Proficiencies under the direct supervision of a preceptor.
 Clinical education shall occur for a period of two academic years (4 semesters) and be associated with course credit.
 Courses shall include educational objectives and specific clinical proficiency outcomes that can be documented over time.
 Clinical education will include exposure to the following criteria: (For information specific to WU's clinical requirements, see Clinical Education Requirements).